jparanada/comeonux-com/content/blog/2021-09-29-it8-considered-harmful/index.md

 only this time with a ti3 file that contains RGB values *from card scans*, and Lab values *from physical cards*.
 Unfortunately we don't have a large piece of Pokémon card stock circa 2004 handy with the IT8 chart printed on it (at least, I don't—if you've got one, let me know 😃).
-If we did, we'd be able to scan it and have `scanin` quickly determine the RGB values of 288 different color patches.
+If we did, we'd be able to scan it and have `scanin` quickly determine the "from-card-stock" RGB values of 288 different color patches, and we'd be able to measure it to get CIELAB values of patches.

 Since we don't have a target, this means we'll have to go the hard way and create a ti3 file ourselves.